J-Rojas/CV-Data-Efficient-Vehicle-Tracker/README.md

 ```bash
 python -m src.tracker --dir DATA_DIRECTORY
 ```

+After the running the tracker, a video output file will be generated with the tracking boxes.
+You can also review the tracking output in the `./tracking` folder.
+Both can be configured via command line arguments.

 *Note*: When using the default data set, detections are cached to a file.
 This speeds up tracking generation if there options are changed.
 To rerun the detections, run the command below.
 When using custom datasets or other augmentation parameters, the cache file is ignored.